nik-x625/qlines_app/README.md

 - docker run -d -p2222:22 -p8080:8080 -p4343:4343 --shm-size 2g --privileged -v /Users/amc/Desktop/G/Docker/docker_iot:/opt/source debian_iot_image
 - Note: /Users/amc/Desktop/G/Docker/docker_iot is the address of the cloned git repo
 - Find the container id with “docker ps -a”
 - docker exec -it a5ff9cec9f2e /bin/bash
+- or use the alias "iot", for this you need to define this alias in mac as below:
+- in the file ~/.zprofile
+-- alias iot="docker exec -it $(docker ps  | grep 'debian_iot' | awk '{print $1}') /bin/bash"